pool-party/pull-party-bot/README.md

     >  Party name should be no longer than 50 characters \
     >  `@`, `!`, `,`, `,`, `?`, `:`, `;`, `(`, `)` symbols and trailing `-` are not allowed in the party name

--   `/alias  <alias-name party-name>` - create a new party with the same users
+-   `/alias  <alias-name party-name>` - create an alias for the same party

+    > Alias is a reference on the same party, not just a copy \
+    > Changing single alias instance applies to the party and seen in the other aliases \
+    > If you want to delete a party with all aliases, delete a single alias and press the suggesting button

 -   `/change partyName user1 user2...` - change an existing party

 -   `/add partyName user1 user2...` - extend party with provided users

 -   `/remove partyName user1 user2...` - delete mentioned users from the given party

     > Follow all `/create` method's rules \